manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 In Lab 3, you will create Alert Policies using the Security and Compliance Center.
 However, before you can implement alerts, an admin must first turn on Audit Logging for the organization.
 Since it can take a couple of hours for audit logging to become fully enabled once you turn it on, you will turn it on in this lab so that it's fully enabled by the time you get to Lab 3.

-1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.
+1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**. <br/>

+	Select the **Microsoft 365 admin center** tab in your Edge browser.

 2. In the **Microsoft 365 admin center**, select **Show all** (if necessary) in the left-hand navigation pane to see all the navigation options.
 Under **Admin centers,** select **Security**.
 This will open the Office 365 Security and Compliance center.

 3. In the **Office 365 Security &amp; Compliance center**, in the left-hand navigation pane, select **Search**, and then under it, select **Audit log search**.

-4. In the **Audit log search** window, a warning message is eventually displayed at the top of the page.
+4. In the **Audit log search** window, a warning message is displayed at the top of the page.
 Select the **Turn on auditing** button that appears on the right-side of this message, and then in the **Security &amp; Compliance** dialog box that appears, select **Yes** to confirm that your organization settings need to be updated. <br/>

-	**Note:** It may take a couple of minutes for the setting to be updated, at which time the **Security &amp; Compliance** dialog box will disappear.
+	**Note:** It may take several minutes for the setting to be updated, at which time the **Security &amp; Compliance** dialog box will disappear.

 5. Leave the Client 1 VM and the Security and Compliance Center open and proceed to the next lab.

 ### Task 7 – Prepare Users for Content Searches

 In Module 8, you will perform a Content Search lab that requires that Joni Sherman and Holly Dickson be members of the eDiscovery Manager role.
 In this exercise, you will add Joni and Holly to this role.
 The reason you are doing this now is that it can take a while for newly assigned permissions to successfully propagate.
-If you waited and assigned Holly and Joni to this role group at the time you performed the Content Search lab in Module 8, you would have received error messages involving parameter fields because their permissions would not have finished propagating.
+If you waited and assigned Holly and Joni to this role group at the time you performed the Content Search lab in Module 8, you would receive error messages involving parameter fields because their permissions would not have finished propagating.
 By adding them to this role group now, enough time will elapse for the propagation to complete by the time you get to the Module 8 lab.

 1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.